 - Some Elasticsearch plugins have no use in Elastic Cloud.
 For example, you won’t ever need to change discovery, as Elastic Cloud handles how nodes discover one another.

 - In Elasticsearch 5.0 and later, site plugins are no longer supported.
-This change does not affect the site plugins Elastic Cloud provides out of the box, such as Kopf or Head, since these site plugins are serviced by our proxies and not Elasticsearch itself.
+This change does not affect the site plugins Elastic Cloud might provide out of the box, such as Kopf or Head, since these site plugins are serviced by our proxies and not Elasticsearch itself.